simrenbasra/simys-blog/_posts/2024-09-13-timeseries_part1.md

 To address this issue, I re-indexed my dataset to cover the full range of dates, ensuring that every single day within the selected period was included - even if no trading occurred on that day.

 By re-indexing, I introduced null values into my dataset for these added dates since the stock market doesn't trade on weekends and holidays, the data for these days didn’t exist.
-To correct this, I applied linear interpolation. which estimates the missing values by assuming a linear relationship between the stock prices before and after the missing dates.
+To correct this, I applied linear interpolation which estimates the missing values by assuming a linear relationship between the stock prices before and after the missing dates.

 Other methods to populate missing values could have been used, but for stock data linear interpolation seemed the most appropriate.
 It preserves the trend seen in the data and avoids introducing any sudden jumps or drops.

 ### Seasonal Trend Decomposition

 With a clean dataset, the next step was to perform Seasonal Trend Decomposition.
-This process is key in understanding time series data, it breaks data down into three components:
+This process is key in understanding timeseries data, it breaks data down into three components:

 ***Trend:*** Shows the long-term direction of the data, showing whether it is generally increasing, decreasing or remaining stable over time.